alexmercerind/alexmercerind.github.io/blog/2022-09-01-messed-up-storage-access-since-android-11.md

 ## History & Present

 - During API 28 or lower (Android 9 or lower), a developer had access to file system.
 - After API 29 (Android 10), file system access is disabled by default everything is interpreted as `content://` URI instead of `file://`.
-During this time they provided a special flag to opt out of this stupid miss & use good-old file system methods.
+During this time they provided a special flag to opt out of this scoped storage & use good-old file system methods.
 See: [`requestLegacyExternalStorage`](https://developer.android.com/training/data-storage/use-cases#opt-out-in-production-app).
 - After API 20 (Android 11+), you can no longer access `file://` or file-system at all, unless you keep targetting API 29.

 This has been done for "user privacy", but please continue reading till [Here's The Point](#heres-the-point).